sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	Set up the two "Children of Abraham" props on the separate chairs.
 Illustrate the following section by pointing at the relevant prop during discussion.

-Christ is acknowledging that these Jews were in fact related to Abraham physically ("Abraham's descendants").
-But a physical relationship wasn't enough for them to be considered "Abraham's children."
-What, then, makes someone a "child of Abraham" in this sense?
+Notice what Christ is doing here.
+He is acknowledging that these Jews were in fact related to Abraham physically ("I know that you are Abraham's descendants").
+But this physical relationship wasn't enough for them to be considered "Abraham's children."
+What Jesus is saying, in effect, is "yes, you are Abraham's descendants, but just because you are related to father Abraham doesn't mean that you are actually Abraham's children.
+I can just see the wheels turning in the mind of these Jews as they try to understand how they could not be their father's child.
+So what does make someone a "child of Abraham" in this sense?

 Paul talks significantly about the children of Abraham throughout the book of Galations.
-And then, in Galations chapter 3, Pauls says this:
+In chapter 3, he says this:

 	[Gal 3:26-29 NKJV] 26 For you are all sons of God through faith in Christ Jesus.
 27 For as many of you as were baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 29 And if you [are] Christ's, then you are Abraham's seed, and heirs according to the promise.

-The first thing to notice about these verses in Gal 3 is that the major theme is Christ.
-In just these four verses, we read the phrases
+ Notice how these verses are more about Christ than about Abraham:

-- "in Christ Jesus"
+- "faith in Christ Jesus"
-- "into Christ"
+- "baptized into Christ"
 - "put on Christ"
 - "one in Christ Jesus"

-Paul then concludes with "if you are Christ's" you are "Abraham's seed".
-Being a true child of Abraham here has more to do with faith in Christ than it does with being physically related to Abraham.
-And here in Christ, the outward physical distinctions that we may see do not create and disadvantages or divisions.
+Paul concludes with "if you are Christ's" you are "Abraham's seed".
+So whether or not you are a Jew, you can be Abraham's child in Christ through faith.
+Being a true child of Abraham here is about faith, not about who your physical father.
+If Jesus shocked the Jews by informing them they were not Abraham's children, what Paul claims here would have completely blown their mind.

-Paul, being a good Jew would very well know about a series of twelve blessings that would be recited each morning by a faithful Jewish man (is there a name for this?)
-Three of these go like this:
+There is something else going on in these verses that would be easy to miss.
+Paul, being a good Jew would very well know about a series of blessings that would be recited each morning by a faithful Jewish man.
+There are twelve blessings in total, but three of these go like this:

 	"Blessed are you, Hashem, King of the Universe, for not having made me a Gentile."